purchasingtoolpak/lanyon/_posts/2017-05-05-risk-assessment-template.md

 5. **Internal** - erratic demand or resource limitations.

 ### When to use the supplier risk assessment template:
 There are three ways to use this template in the procurement process.
 One, as part of a department wide supply risk program.
 Two, during the supplier selection process.
 And three, after a supply disruption occurs for any reason.
+Pro-actively identifying areas of supply risk helps maintain purchasing power.

 See below for a screen shot of the supplier risk assessment template:
  <div style="text-align:left" markdown="1">